 4. What are the key components of a scalable LLMOps architecture?

-A strong LLMOps architecture for large-scale deployments should include:
+A robust LLMOps architecture should include:

-- Real-time performance monitoring and drift detection
+• Real-time performance monitoring & drift detection

-- CI/CD pipelines for safe updates
+• CI/CD pipelines for model updates

-- Role-based access and audit logs
+• Role-based access controls & audit logs

 5. How do I get started with LLMOps in my organization?

-- Build clear workflows
+• Build clear workflows

-- Use version control on prompts and models
+• Apply version control on prompts and models

 About Wizr AI